SonyKiran/SonyKiran/README.md

 <h1 align="center">Hi 👋, I'm Sony Kiran Devarapalli</h1>
 <h3 align="center">Detail-Oriented Business Analyst with Proven Track Record of Driving Operational Efficiency and Business Growth </h3>
-<p align="center">As a Business Intelligence Developer, my fascination lies in the transformative power of analytics 🌐 and its profound impact on our lives.
-From an early age, I recognized the potential of analytics to revolutionize industries and drive innovation.
-My passion for exploring new tech stacks 💻 and leveraging them to create impactful solutions has only deepened over time.
-I am committed to harnessing the latest advancements in analytics to drive business growth and address evolving challenges. 🛠️</p>
+<p align="center">As a Data Engineer/Analyst, I am deeply fascinated by the transformative power of data and its profound impact on industries and decision-making.
+From an early age, I recognized the potential of data to drive innovation and optimize business processes.
+My passion for exploring new technologies and data tools has only grown stronger, enabling me to craft solutions that extract valuable insights and improve operational efficiency.
+I am committed to leveraging the latest advancements in data engineering and analytics to empower organizations, fuel business growth, and tackle complex challenges. 🛠️</p>
 <p align="center">
  <img src="https://komarev.com/ghpvc/?username=SonyKiran&label=Profile%20views&color=0e75b6&style=flat" alt="SonyKiran" />
 <!--  <img src="https://img.shields.io/badge/Languages-Python | Java | PHP | Typescript | Node | React -green.svg" alt="SonyKiran's languages" /> -->